LaurentMazare/tensorflow-ocaml/examples/gan/README.md

 [Generative Adverserial Networks](https://en.wikipedia.org/wiki/Generative_adversarial_network)
-were introduced in 2014 by Goodfellow et al<sup>[1](#bib1)</sup>.
+(GAN) were introduced in 2014 by Goodfellow et al<sup>[1](#bib1)</sup>.

-GANs are generative models: after training a GAN on a dataset it should be able to produce content very similar to what the original dataset holds.
+These networks are generative models: after training a GAN on a dataset the goal is to produce content very similar to what the original dataset holds.
 A GAN is composed of two nets, a *Generator* and a *Discriminator*, that compete against each other in a zero-sum game.

-Consider a dataset of images.
+When considering an image dataset:

 * The goal of the Generator is to produce an image that is difficult to distinguish from real dataset images.
 The Generator has access to vector of random noise called *latent space*.
 The Generator's output is called a *fake* image.
-* The Discriminator takes as input an image, either fake or real, and has to output the probability that the image is real.
+* The Discriminator takes as input an image, either fake or real, and has to output the probability with which it thinks the image is real.

 During training the Discriminator gets better at recognizing fake images from real which makes the task of the Generator more difficult so the Generator gets